zuckerco/CSS-assignment-2/README.md

 1. Specify background colors for the three `section` elements, using the IDs that are in the HTML.
 Each `section` must have a different background color.

-2. Specify a width for the `article` element and give it a white background.
+2. Specify a suitable width for the `article` element and give it a white background.

 3. Figure out how to center the `h2`, `img`, image source paragraph, and the `article`.
 There are two different methods for centering (text has one way, and images have a *different* way). **DO NOT center the text inside the `article`!**